Policy on Policies

 Recommends to University Policy Committees new policies and modifications to existing policies.
 Approves changes not requiring the University Policy Committee's or the President's approval.
 (For example, to conform to legislative or administrative requirements.)
 Implements, interprets, and maintains all approved University Human Resource policies and procedures.

 Human Resources' Policies and other University Policies can be found here.

 Exceptions to a policy or procedure may be requested under unusual conditions or situations.
-Such requests must be in writing and approved by the Vice President, Human Resource Management, in advance of implementation.
+Such requests must be in writing and approved by the Vice President, Human Resource, in advance of implementation.